chmoore889/isolate_json/README.md

 ## Introduction
 This is a library for using a long-lived isolate to encode and decode JSONs.

+When in a VM it uses isolates.
+This package is able to support web by falling back to encoding/decoding without isolates on web.
+This is so that an application using this package does not have to do that check itself.

 ## Usage

 A simple usage example: